 At lunchtime we cross to the opposite side of the Sienese hills to the enchanting Villa Geggiano.
 Here, centuries-old cypress, potted lemons and clipped box hedges adorn a garden boasting a unique ‘greenery theatre’, late Baroque sculptures, a kitchen garden with topiary art and a semi-circular fishpond that forms an elegant terrace overlooking Siena.
 The villa itself contains original 13th-century furnishings.
 A small chapel faces out to the garden.
 At Villa Geggiano we will enjoy a buffet lunch of local specialities and will sample the villa’s own highly regarded Chianti Classico.
 The proposed menu features crostini with porcini mushrooms and truffles, pasta, a variety of types of locally cured meat and Pecorino cheese to be followed by plum jam tart.
 These will be washed down with Villa di Geggiano Chianti Classico, mineral water and coffee.

 In the afternoon we continue to our hotel on the outskirts of Siena.
 The hotel is housed in a villa and surrounded by gardens.
-For those wishing to dine in Siena, there will be an optional evening excursion by public bus into the town centre.
 (Overnight Siena) BL

 - Lunch at Dopolavoro La Foce